 •Some snakes like the King Cobra (Ophiophagus hannah) and some Pythons stay with their eggs, keeping them safe and warm until they hatch, it's called “brooding”.

-•The Mojave rattlesnake (Crotalus scutulatus) venom is considered the most toxic amongst rattlesnakes because it contains the so called "Mojave toxin".
+•The Mojave rattlesnake (Crotalus scutulatus) venom is considered the most toxic among rattlesnakes because it contains the so called "Mojave toxin".

 •Venom for research and making antivenom is obtained from snakes by “milking” them.
 The bite cups are closed with plastic and the snake bite into them.

 •Scientists have also turned venom from venomous snakes into medicines.